Quick Answer

 Use this decision rule.
 Choose a capital contribution when you want the cleanest execution and do not expect repayment.
 Choose a direct shareholder loan when repayment is real and documentable.
 Consider recourse-focused debt restructuring when new cash is not available and you are prepared to accept genuine personal liability.

 Sequence still matters here.
 Loss limits are applied in this order: basis on Form 7203, then at-risk on Form 6198, then passive-loss and excess-business-loss limits.
 Before funding the required basis increase amount from Step 2, confirm that your chosen path also supports the earlier basis layer.
-If needed, revisit What is 'Basis' in an S-Corp?
-A Guide for Founder Shareholders.
+If needed, revisit How to Handle Shareholder Distributions in an S-Corp.

 | Path | Choose it when | Basis / at-risk impact | Documentation burden | Cash-flow impact | Personal-liability exposure | Audit defensibility |